Nutrition in Schools Policy

 Off site school activities that involve the provision of food and drink to students, including excursions, camps and school functions should be consistent with the Fresh Tastes @ School - NSW Healthy School Canteen Strategy.

-Where school activities involve the provision of food and drink to the wider school community consideration should be given to modeling and promoting healthy eating.
+Where school activities involve the provision of food and drink to the wider school community consideration should be given to modelling and promoting healthy eating.

 All canteen operators are required to notify the NSW Food Authority of their food activity details.
-All canteens will provide a safe and hygienic food service and comply with National Food Law, Food Safety Standards (2002), Food Act 2003 (NSW) and Food Regulation 2010 (NSW).
+All canteens will provide a safe and hygienic food service and comply with the Australia New Zealand Food Standards Code, Food Act 2003 (NSW) and Food Regulation 2010 (NSW).

-Schools with preschools are required to follow the protocols of the Children’s Services Regulation 2004 (clause 68) ensuring that students are exposed to healthy eating practices.
+Schools with preschools are required to follow the protocols of the Education and Care Services National Regulations (Regulation 79) ensuring that healthy eating practices are promoted.

 School activities that involve the provision of food will address the requirements of the Anaphylaxis Procedures for Schools.